 A user downloaded a set of data from the Web, and the data downloaded in Excel was in the format given below.

-But the user wants the data in the format like Word1-Word2-Word3 and similarly for the data in other cells.
+But the user wants the data in a format like Word1-Word2-Word3 and similarly for the data in other cells.

 So, we have to first replace or substitute the unwanted characters, and then we will replace the line breaks to get the desired output.

 In order to replace the unwanted characters, we need to know the ASCII code, so in order to get the ASCII code, we can use the function named CODE that returns the ASCII value of a character.

 The Values that are returned by the Code Function can be used as an input for the (Char) CHARACTER Function in Excel.
-Further to replace the unwanted character we will use the SUBSTITUTE function in excel.
+Further, to replace the unwanted character, we will use the SUBSTITUTE function in excel.

 So the CHAR Formula will be